pleabargain/EnglishHelpsYourCareer/idioms.md

 # Fairweather friend
-* A fairweather friend is the type who is always there when times are good but forgets about you when things get
-* difficult or problems crop up.
+* A fairweather friend is the type who is always there when times are good but forgets about you when things get difficult or problems crop up.

 # Fall off the back of a lorry
 * (UK) If someone tries to sell you something that has fallen of the back of a lorry, they are trying to sell you stolen goods.

 # Fall off the turnip truck
 * (USA) If someone has just fallen off the turnip truck, they are uninformed, naive and gullible.
-(Often used in the
+(Often used in the negative)
-* negative)

 # Fall on our feet
 * If you fall on your feet, you succeed in doing something where there was a risk of failure.

 # Fall on your sword
 * If someone falls on their sword, they resign or accept the consequences of some wrongdoing.

 # Familiarity breeds contempt
-* This means that the more you know something or someone, the more you start to find faults and dislike things about it
+* This means that the more you know something or someone, the more you start to find faults and dislike things about it or them.
-* or them.

 # Fast and furious
 * Things that happen fast and furious happen very quickly without stopping or pausing.

 # Fat cat
 * A fat cat is a person who makes a lot of money and enjoys a privileged position in society.

 # Fat chance!
 * This idiom is a way of telling someone they have no chance.

 # Fat head
 * A fat head is a dull, stupid person.

 # Fat hits the fire
 * When the fat hits the fire, trouble breaks out.

 # Fat of the land
 * Living off the fat of the land means having the best of everything in life.

 # Fate worse than death
 * Describing something as a fate worse than death is a fairly common way of implying that it is unpleasant.

 # Feather in your cap
 * A success or achievement that may help you in the future is a feather in your cap.

 # Feather your own nest
 * If someone feathers their own nest, they use their position or job for personal gain.

 # Feathers fly
 * When people are fighting or arguing angrily, we can say that feathers are flying.

 # Fed up to the back teeth
 * When you are extremely irritated and fed up with something or someone, you are fed up to the back teeth.

 # Feel at home
 * If you feel relaxed and comfortable somewhere or with someone, you feel at home.

 # Feel free
-* If you ask for permission to do something and are told to feel free, the other person means that there is absolutely no
+* If you ask for permission to do something and are told to feel free, the other person means that there is absolutely no problem.
-* problem

 # Feel the pinch
 * If someone is short of money or feeling restricted in some other way, they are feeling the pinch.

 # Feeling blue
 * If you feel blue, you are feeling unwell, mainly associated with depression or unhappiness.

 # Feet of clay
 * If someone has feet of clay, they have flaws that make them seem more human and like normal people.